ric96/staging/FAQ.md

      learning, AR/VR, Software Port, etc...

 #### 2. How can the author update the repository once it is migrated to Projects Org?
-Ans: Since, we assign the author full ownership of their repository, they can
+Ans: Since, we assign the author full ownership of their repository, they are
-     do whatever they want.
-But, it should not break project format and the project should be working.
+     responsible for keeping it updated.
+But, it should not break project format and should be in working condition.

 #### 3. How can the author advertise the project after submitting?
 Ans: Author of the project is welcomed to write a blog about the project and we will